What is a convection oven?

 - Toasted bread

-But there are some dishes convection ovens just weren’t made for.
-If you’re preparing more delicate foods like soufflés or pastries, the quickly moving air can actually dry them out or destroy them.
+But if you’re preparing more delicate foods like soufflés or pastries, the quickly moving air can actually dry them out or destroy them.
 Foods that are best not cooked using the convection setting include: